-A great way to fight boredom and get fit is to adopt a tougher organized fitness regime.
-If you have always wanted to learn dancing, martial arts, or boxing, now could be a good time.
+Adopting a tougher, organized fitness regime is a great way to fight boredom and get fit.
+Now could be a good time if you have always wanted to learn dancing, martial arts, or boxing.
 You can learn many of those activities from streaming videos on YouTube.

 Other exercise regimes to investigate include running, bicycling, gardening, and weightlifting.
 Physical activity is more important than ever when you are bored.